 What started as an incubator of memes, 4Chan made national news when members of the hacking group Anonymous started gathering there to plan pranks.
 When 4Chan decided to ban Gamergate threads because they were being used to “post personal information and plan attacks”, users moved on to 8chan, a site with even looser moderation policies.

 8chan was created in 2013 by computer programmer Fredrick Brennan, who described it as a “free-speech-friendly” alternative to 4chan.
 The Washington Post has described it as “the more-lawless, more-libertarian, more ‘free’ follow-up to 4chan”.
+Since the site’s creation, Brennan has ceased to support the site, even calling for the site to be “shut down” after it’s been linked to multiple mass shootings by white supremacist terrorists.

 To own a board, one must either create it or claim it.
 Due to the “almost-anything-goes” policy of the site, many subjects of these boards range from misogynistic to the most depraved and violent.
 It has a board called “/baph/”, which is dedicated to doxing people.
 On numerous public boards, users have shared graphic images of children, plus links to hardcore child pornography – thousands of posts are accessible within two clicks of the homepage.
 Perhaps the most notable have been the various boards where white supremacists share their angry, hateful messages.